thecodemonster1/thecodemonster1/README.md

 - 👋 Hi, I’m @thecodemonster1
-- 👀 I’m interested in Programming and Robotics
+- 👀 I’m interested in Programming and IoT
 - 🌱 I’m currently learning Python, C++ and Java
 - 💞️ I’m looking to collaborate on programming community
 - 📫 How to reach me amharmohamed@icloud.com or amharazwar@gmail.com